cscharf-hub/wavecatcher-analysis/README.md

 # wavecatcher-analysis

-This is the main analysis framework for the SiPM/PMT setups in the high energy physics group at Humboldt University of Berlin which use WaveCatcher devices for digitization.
+This is the main analysis framework for the SiPM/PMT setups in the experimental elementary (EE) particle physics group at Humboldt University of Berlin which use WaveCatcher devices for digitization.

 # Requirements
 CERN ROOT Release 6.24/02 or later[^1] recommended.